-Driven piles are deep foundation elements installed using impact or vibration hammers to a design depth or resistance.
-Keller have developed the design and manufacturing capability over the past 30 years to design piles up to 400mm square and have a fleet of rigs capable of installing all precast pile up to and including octagonal prestressed piles.
+Driven precast piles are deep foundation elements installed using impact or vibration hammers to a design depth or resistance.
+Keller have developed the design and manufacturing capability over the past 30 years to design piles up to 400mm square and have a fleet of rigs capable of installing all precast piles and including octagonal prestressed piles.

 Driven piles gain geotechnical capacity efficiently by displacing the soil around the shaft and compacting the soils at the toe during installation.
 The energy to drive the piles is provided by either a high frequency oscillating hammer or a percussion hammer.
 If penetration of dense soil is necessary and it is often desirable to reduce the required installation energy, pre-drilling may be required for the pile to reach the design depth.